xioner/TileTraveller/README.md

 Tile (3,1) is the victory location.
 When the player enters this tile the program should notify him/her of their victory and quit running.

+<b>First implementation</b>

+This implementation is without the use of functions.

+<b>Second implementation</b>

+Code is refactored with the use of functions.